William Douglas, 10th Earl of Angus: Marriage and children

-Douglas married Elizabeth Oliphant, a daughter of Lawrence, 4th Lord of Oliphant, in spring 1585, and they had three sons and three daughters.
+Douglas married Elizabeth Oliphant, a daughter of Laurence Oliphant, 4th Lord Oliphant, in spring 1585, and they had three sons and three daughters.
 His second son, James, was created Lord Mordington in 1641.
 His daughter Mary was married to Alexander Livingston, 2nd Earl of Linlithgow.

 Douglas was succeeded by his son William, as 11th earl of Angus, afterwards 1st marquess of Douglas (1580–1660).
 The title Earl of Angus is now held by the Duke of Hamilton, and is used as a courtesy title for the eldest son of the heir apparent to the current dukedom.